 As the wealth-divide and environmental crises grip public awareness, the world is finally catching up to the vision and ideas of Carole Condé and Karl Beveridge — pioneering artist-activists who have been working for social change since the mid 70’s.

-Inspired by their visual innovations and feisty wit, PORTRAIT OF RESISTANCE intimately captures Carole Condé & Karl Beveridge as they create provocative staged photographs — about the environment, the rights of workers and the current global financial crisis.
+Inspired by their visual innovations and feisty wit, Portrait of Resistance: The Art & Activism of Carole Condé & Karl Beveridge intimately captures Carole Condé & Karl Beveridge as they create provocative staged photographs — about the environment, the rights of workers and the current global financial crisis.

 “The way Owen and Miller have brought all the many strands of these two creative arts workers’ lives and work together is masterful.”